BioEngLowCostGaitLab/gait-lab/tracking/README.md

 	3) Add velocity and acceleration of points.
 (For low velocity consider points in a sphere, for higher velocity consider points in a cone)
 	4) Improve the annotation software to be better for labelling correct images. (eg click on closest -> ball/not ball)
 	5) Threshold for distance between points (Check if the change in velocity is very rapid, if it is lower threshold)

+## Possible Future Plans:

+Solution above could be significantly improved if an LSTM cell is used to track previous states and this is information is used in the model to predict if a marker belongs to a path.
+Additionally, redesigning the tracking to use a Mask R-CNN structure would provide faster results and possibly a higher accuracy.
+The current limitations for these additions is that not enough data has been collected for the models to sufficiently generalise.